 Duke University Press is seeking a Project Editor (Asst.
 Managing Editor) to manage 20 to 25 trade and scholarly books per year.
 The Project Editor is responsible for ensuring editorial quality and maintaining production timelines; has solid editorial experience and excellent project management skills; demonstrates the ability to make decisions and to solve problems independently; and demonstrates a commitment to continuous learning.

-If interested, please submit the University-required electronic application, including your résumé and cover letter, before close of the position at Noon on Friday, April 16, 2021.
+If interested, please visit the Duke University jobs website and submit the University-required electronic application (including your résumé and cover letter), before close of the position at Noon on Friday, July 9, 2021.

-- Maintain schedules throughout production; update managing editor with weekly information on all titles for schedule maintenance information in Title Management
+- Maintain schedules throughout production; update managing editor with weekly schedule maintenance information in Title Management on all titles

-- Keep up-to-date reports; responsible for informing managing editor and EDP director about scheduling issues
+- Keep up-to-date reports; responsible for informing the managing editor about scheduling issues

-- Coordinate final book dates with EDP director and managing editor, as well as designers working on individual titles
+- Coordinate final book dates with EDP director and managing editor, as well as with book designers working on individual titles

 - Evaluate manuscripts for completeness at assignment; prepare analysis of copyediting needs in collaboration with authors

-- Hire and supervise copyeditors, proofreaders, indexers as needed; send copyedited mss to authors for review; review author changes to copyedited ms; prepare ms for designer to complete interior text design; send manuscript into typesetting; send page proofs to authors and proofreaders; review author changes in proofs; edit indexes; check all subsequent passes of proofs to ensure accuracy; check final PDF files for printing; check advance copies
+- Hire and supervise copyeditors, proofreaders, indexers as needed; send copyedited mss to authors for review; review author changes to copyedited ms; prepare manuscript for designer to complete interior text design; send manuscript into typesetting; send page proofs to authors and proofreaders; review author changes in proofs; edit indexes; check all subsequent passes of proofs to ensure accuracy; check final PDF files for printing

 - Determine copyediting and proofreading budget, and schedules for freelance services